vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 VALUES ('2023-01-01', 1, -2.35, 76.29);
 {% endhighlight %}

-However we need to make it more dynamic.
-That's why we use these #[XXX]# placeholders instead of fixed values:
+However, we need to make it more dynamic.
+That's why we use `#[XXX]#` placeholders instead of fixed values:

 {% highlight sql %}
 INSERT INTO sensor_data (timestamp, sensorid, temperature, humidity) VALUES (getdate(), #[sensorid]#, #[temperature]#, #[humidity]#);
 {% endhighlight %}

-From the first article we know, that the SQL command must be wrapped into a JSon call to be submitted to the endpoint.
-That's what we do:
+From the first article, we know that the SQL command must be wrapped inside a JSON call, in order to be submitted to the endpoint:

 {% highlight json %}
 {